 Place and Court were sidestreets.
-The Place suffix was used mostly for the South Side half-streets—35th Place followed 35th Street, 63rd Place followed 63rd Street and all the way down to the city limits.
+The Place suffix was used mainly for the South Side half-streets—35th Place followed 35th Street, 63rd Place followed 63rd Street and all the way down to the city limits.

 Chicago also had a few oddball suffixes.
 These included Northwest Highway, Memory Lane, Palmer Square, and South Park Way.
 The last two were Park District streets.

 These were the general rules for Chicago street suffixes.
 Of course, there were exceptions.

 Congress Parkway was not a Park District street, and neither was Wacker Drive nor Ponchartrain Boulevard.
-On the other hand, most of Michigan Avenue and Marquette Road were controlled by the Park District and displayed the signature brown street signs.
+On the other hand, most of Michigan Avenue and Marquette Road was controlled by the Park District and displayed the signature brown street signs.

 Indian Road was a tiny residential street.
 And though Fairbanks Court was just a few blocks long, it carried some heavy traffic.
 So did Foster Place.